 Swelling of the skin outside of the vagina is a very common sign of a vaginal yeast infection.
 Other symptoms include itching, irritation, burning, rash, redness and cracks in the vagina.
 For a complete list of symptoms of yeast infection in women please see our Vaginal Yeast Infection Self Test.

-Is a milky white discharge no odor a sign of yeast infection?
+Is a milky white discharge no odor a sign of yeast infection discharge?

-If you have always had a white milky discharge no odor, without any unusual changes, other symptoms or discomforts, this may not be a sing of a yeast infection.
+Milky white discharge, that is also thick chunky and odorless may be a sign of yeast infection discharge.
+If you however, have always had a white milky discharge with no odor, and have no unusual changes, other symptoms or discomforts, this may not be a sign of a yeast infection discharge.

 Yeast infection vaginal discharge is typically a thick white clumpy discharge, looks like cottage cheese with no odor, often with itching, irritation, swelling, pain or burning around the vulva.